Student Health and Safety

 UH Sugar Land

-Security officers are assigned to UH Sugar Land.
+Police and security officers are assigned to UH Sugar Land.
 Should you need assistance concerning an escort, safety or security matter, contact the police officer or security officer on duty by calling 281-275-3302.
-If the security officer is not available during an EMERGENCY situation, you should dial 911.
+If the security officer is not readily available during an emergency situation, you should dial 911.

 To request police assistance, contact the Lone Star College System Police Department at 281-290-5911 or dial 911.
 A notification process exists which will permit UHPD to respond and conduct follow-up investigations of incidents that may occur at this facility.